Courses taught at the graduate level

 Political Research Methods II

 This seminar is an intermediate course on statistical analysis to make evidence-based claims in political science issues.
-The course is bookended by an introduction and review of research design, with a topical focus on the promises and perils of multivariate regression.
+The course is bookended by an introduction and review of research design, with a topical focus on the promises and perils of multivariate regression and generalized linear models.

 Comparative Politics and Policy of Energy

 This seminar is an introduction to the politics and policy of oil, gas, and other fuels in an international context, with a particular focus on countries in Africa, Asia, Latin America, the Middle East, and the former Soviet Union.
 Course topics include the fundamentals of oil and gas production and markets, the political and economic consequences of petroleum wealth (commonly referred to as the "resource curse"), resource nationalism and OPEC, and energy-related corruption.

 This class is the second course in a three-course quantitative methods sequence, with a focus on OLS multivariate regression and non-linear models with binary outcomes.
 Topics include research design, hypothesis testing, omitted variable bias, measurement error, missing data, diagnostics and issues related to model specification.